koral--/blog/source/2015-02-27-bitrise-app-deployment-update.html.markdown

 for our integrated App Deployment system.

-We discussed a lot about how the deployment system should work to provide you easy of use and the level of customization you expect on Bitrise.
+We discussed a lot about how the deployment system should work to provide you an easy to use solution with the level of customization you expect on Bitrise.

 This week we finished two important new features: